jvaugha3038/Pi-in-the-Sky/README.md

 *Soldering normally is tedious.
 Soldering this many times is aggravating.
 Soldering this many times and then being told it was unnecessary is painful.*

 ## `Wiring, again`
 Despite the trauma of wasted time and effort, I tried to rescue this stupid PiCowbell in order to not have to solder anything ever again.
-The benefit of having all of these headers (which is why I intended to do this from the start) was that I could reconfigure my wiring whenever I wanted, because nothing was set in stone.
+The benefit of having all of these headers (which is why I intended to do this from the start, and continued post-dream-crushing) was that I could reconfigure my wiring whenever I wanted, because nothing was set in stone.
 This was the moment I cut the altimeter out of the plan, because it didn't fit on the board.
 The wiring was mostly unproblematic, I wired it all up, tested it and it output numbers as intended.
 The next class, I went back to it and something was wrong, because the PiCo was audibly screaming at me. **Turns out I had the battery's (+) pin on a ground rail.** A few quick adjustments and it started to work again.

 # `Building A Prototype`
 ### `The Base`